PranjalBorthakur/4112_Project2/README.md

 The Entire Algorithm description can be found at: http://www.cs.columbia.edu/~kar/pubsk/selcondsTODS.pdf

 The following is the structure of Application.java which contains the implementation of the Algorithm:
+1. The code starts from main function which takes path to query file and config file as input respectively.
+2. For each case in query file, it parses the selectivity, finds the optimal plan and print it.
+3. It uses a TreeMap where its key is subset of basic terms (implemented as hashmap) and its value is an object that contains all the necessary information (refer to Record.java)
+4. It then generates the output by contructing the optimal plan from the entry whose key is the original set S itself.

+We are using a TreeMap instead of other maps as we want to control the order of iteration over the map.
+Also, since we are using Set as a key for the map, we need to implement a Comparator for Set which is returned by getComparator() function.